brunopistone/multi-model-train-template/README.md

     - Support information is not available inside of SageMaker Studio, but is available in the Service Catalog Dashboard.

-    - Updating the source code repository information is only necessary if you forked this repo and modified it.
+    - Updating the source code repository by pointing to the current repo: https://github.com/brunopistone/multi-model-train-template/archive/refs/heads/main.zip

         ![](images/batch-params-05.png)

 3. Choose __Next__, __Next__ again, check the box acknowledging that the template will create IAM resources, and then choose __Create Stack__.

 4. Your template should now be visible inside of SageMaker Studio.

 Part 2: Deploy the Project inside of SageMaker Studio